dustyndoyle/cs160-resume/index.md

 - upervised hosting and DNS for all clients through multiple providers.

 ### Front-end Developer
-_Synapse Marketing Solutions - Lancaster, PA_

-August 2016 - June 2017
+_Synapse Marketing Solutions - Lancaster, PA_, August 2016 - June 2017

 - Led front-end development using WordPress, WooCommerce, and Susy responsive framework.
 - Planned projects in Trello and communicated status and scope changes with project managers.
 - Collaborated with ten front-and back-end developers, following and establishing best practices.

 ### Developer
-_LaunchDM - Wyomissing, PA_

-August 2012 - August 2016
+_LaunchDM - Wyomissing, PA_, August 2012 - August 2016

 - Delegated tasks to a team of developers while handling a full development workload.
 - Created development plans and scopes within timeline and budget.